smajert/MineClassification/readme.md

 ## Initial data exploration
 Before doing anything, it makes sense to first get familiar with the dataset.
 Each measurement in the dataset contains three features, the measured voltage (V), the distance between the measurement device and the soil (H) and the soil type (S).
-The soil type is one of "dry-and-sandy", "dry-and-humus", "dry-and_limy", "humid-and-sandy", "humid-and-humus" and "humid-and-limy".
+The soil type is one of "dry-and-sandy", "dry-and-humus", "dry-and-limy", "humid-and-sandy", "humid-and-humus" and "humid-and-limy".
 Because I felt like this variable is encoding two features at once, I decided to split this feature into soil wetness (S_wet: dry/humid) and actual soil type (S_type: sandy/humus/limy).